 Upon review of the following FAQs, if you are unable to find the information and answers you were looking for, please feel free to contact the current fellow.

 Can I apply for the Nicklaus Children's Health System Administrative Fellowship on NAFCAS?

 Yes, applicants can now apply for our fellowship on the National Administrative Fellowship Centralized Application Service (NAFCAS) website.
 Individual applications can still be submitted through the process outlined under the Application Requirements tab, if applicants choose not to utilize NAFCAS.

 When are the application materials due?

-Updated resume, official graduate school transcripts (from all institutions attended), completed Nicklaus Children’s Health System Fellowship Application, and 2 letters of recommendation (1 professional and 1 academic).
+Updated resume, official graduate school transcripts (from all institutions attended), completed Nicklaus Children’s Health System Fellowship Application (including Personal Statement), and and 3 letters of recommendation (1 professional, 1 academic, & 1 academic or professional).
 All materials should be submitted as a consolidated PDF, letters of recommendation should be sent separately from recommendation writers.

-November 13, 2017 is when the selected fellow and all other applicants will be notified of a decision.
+Early November 2021 is when the selected fellow and all other applicants will be notified of a decision.

 How long is the administrative fellowship and when is the start date?

 One year (12 months) beginning in June or July (negotiable).